-The NPL ratio as at 30 June 2023 is slightly lower than the December 2022 figure, at 4.7% (4.8% at the end of 2022).
-This decrease confirms the improvement in asset quality that the Cassa Centrale Group has pursued in recent years, with a progressive and constant decrease in the stock of impaired loans, in line with the guidelines issued by the Supervisory Authority.
+The NPL ratio as at 30 June 2024 was in line with the figure from December 2023, at 4.2%.
+This value confirms the improvement in asset quality that the Cassa Centrale Group has pursued in recent years, with a progressive and constant decrease in the stock of impaired loans, in line with the guidelines issued by the Supervisory Authority.

-The constant attention paid to the valuation of NPLs is also reflected in the level of coverage of bad loans, where the Group shows NPL coverage of 81.8%, a constant value compared to the end of December 2022.
+The constant attention paid to the valuation of NPLs is also reflected in the level of coverage of bad loans, where the Group records a level of NPL coverage of 81.5%, a value much higher than the national and European average, despite the slight drop compared to the end of December 2023.